Skip to content

 • CERTBOT_EMAIL: [email protected]

-The container is started using the command docker compose up -d executed from the /root/nginx directory.
+The container is managed using the docker compose file located at /root/nginx/compose.yml.

 Proxy Servers